Strasbourg l'européenne

 27/04

 Occasion: The Netherlands used to celebrate its national day on April 30, supposedly, on the birthday of the monarch of the country, Beatrix Ire, who had reigned since 1980.
 But surprisingly, this date did not correspond to reality.
 The Queen of the Netherlands, Beatrix 1st, was born on January 31, 1938.
 However, in her country, on that date, in the middle of winter, it is often very cold, which is not suitable for celebrations – at least the outdoor ones.
 Therefore, the Queen’s birthday was celebrated on April 30, as in the previous reign.
-This day is indeed the birthday of his mother, Queen Juliana, who died in 2004.
+This day is indeed the birthday of her mother, Queen Juliana, who died in 2004.
 Since 2014, King Willem-Alexander, enthroned on April 30, 2013, in honor of the two previous Queens, has decided to change the date of the national holiday to April 27, his birthday.

 > Click on the flag to see the country’s file